Compliance

 Gifts

 University policies and guidelines, and the Washington State Ethics Act put limits on gifts that *individual* state employees may accept.
-Whereas the occasional grateful patient may offer home-baked goods, flowers, chocolate or other modest items (all of which are acceptable and can be shared with co-workers), employees are encouraged to maintain a professional relationship with patients and commercial entities.
-Employees should avoid personally accepting gifts from commercial entities so as to maintain their impartiality.
+Whereas the occasional grateful patient may offer home-baked goods, flowers, chocolate, or other modest items (all of which are acceptable and can be shared with co-workers), employees are encouraged to maintain a professional relationship with patients and commercial entities.
+Employees should avoid personally accepting gifts from commercial entities to maintain impartiality.

 • Items from family/friends when clear beyond reasonable doubt there is not any intent to gain influence in the School or individual’s decision-making